SorinoSSK/VFlowTech-Doc/content/apps/role-manager/role-manager/index.md

 ## Introduction

 Look out for this icon for the Role Manager app.
+Role Manager is the first app you should know about.

 {{< img-simple src="role-manager.png" alt="Role Manager app" class="border-0 rounded-circle" >}}